 You can rig this boom vang in one of two ways.
 In its simplest form, the fiddle block with the cam cleat and the standing end of the line can hang over the companionway hatch and doesn’t need to be led farther aft.
 You or your crew can just reach up and trim it as needed.

 You can also rig it with the line long enough to lead it aft with other running rigging.
-For this configuration, lead the standing end outside of the cam cleat, down through a turning block at the mast base, over the cabin roof, through a deck organizer, then aft to a cleat over the bulkhead.
+For that, lead the standing end outside of the cam cleat, down through a turning block at the mast base, over the cabin roof, through a deck organizer, then aft to a cleat over the bulkhead.
 The advantage of this setup is that it’s easier to trim on a reach when the boom is swung forward.
-It’s also easier if you have a bimini that is in the way of the cam cleat.
+It’s also easier if you have a bimini that is in the way of reaching the cam cleat.

 The longer line also makes the vang more versatile as a utility tackle system.
 With its 4:1 mechanical advantage and quick release shackles, you can easily detach it and move it to wherever you need some heavy lifting or pulling power such as hauling up a crew member that’s fallen overboard.